Vinretto/Posteretto/README.md

 4. When selecting everything, it does not look like it.
 5. No drag-and-drop functionality yet (for images to import).
 6. Image rotation needs to get fixed points when perfectly horizontal or vertical.
+7. Borders on shapes are not being rendered on the final pdf file yet.
+Shapes come out with curved edges.
+I still need to add the option to make them square.